 When you’re looking for royalty-free music for videos, including royalty-free music for YouTube videos, we think you don’t need to look any further than Artlist.

 For a start, Artlist has thousands of royalty-free songs in its library that you can download and use in any type of video project.
 Need music for a Twitch stream?
 Artlist has you covered.
 It’s not limited to visual.
-If you have or are considering starting a podcast, the Artlist license covers you for that.
+If you have or are considering starting a podcast, the Artlist music licensing covers you for that.

 Next, the Artlist license is straightforward and comprehensive.
 An Artlist subscription gives you unlimited downloads and lifetime use of anything you download and use in an unlimited number of projects.
 You can use Artlist music commercially, worldwide.
 You don’t have to purchase separate licenses to use the same song for background music in a video and also in a podcast: 1 license covers them both.
 You won’t have to remember to renew a license in 5 years’ time: it lasts in perpetuity.